 Relatedly, following the United Kingdom's withdrawal from the EEA and the EU and the expiration of the transition period, from January 1, 2021, companies have to comply with both the GDPR and the UK GDPR, the latter regime having the ability to separately fine up to the greater of £17.5 million or 4% of global revenue.
 The relationship between the United Kingdom and the EU in relation to certain aspects of data protection law remains unclear, and it is unclear how United Kingdom data protection laws and regulations will develop in the medium to longer term.
 On June 28, 2021, the European Commission adopted an adequacy decision in favor of the United Kingdom enabling data transfers from EU member states to the United Kingdom without additional safeguards.
-However, the United Kingdom adequacy decision will automatically expire in June 2025 unless the European Commission renews or extends that decision and remains under review by the Commission during this period.
+However, the United Kingdom adequacy decision will automatically expire in June 2025 unless the European Commission renews or extends that decision.
+In September 2021, the United Kingdom government launched a consultation on its proposals for wide-ranging reform of United Kingdom data protection laws following Brexit and the response to this consultation was published in June 2022.
+There is a risk that any material changes which are made to the United Kingdom data protection regime could result in the European Commission reviewing the United Kingdom adequacy decision, and the United Kingdom losing its adequacy decision if the European Commission deems the United Kingdom to no longer provide adequate protection for personal data.